 The architecture of the e-commerce platform meant we were very much cutting against the grain to deliver and iterate customer experiences.
 The problems centred around the constraints of the e-commerce platform.
 The e-commerce platform was the place all apps had to interface with to search & retrieve product information, taxonomy and inventory levels as well as place orders.
 The generation of e-commerce platforms that M&S had invested in weren’t really designed for anything other than powering the website.

 There were some fundamental problems with most of the e-commerce technology of this era: 1) the platforms didn’t have native interfaces (APIs) from which you could easily access the master data and 2) the building of front-end customer experiences required you to build, test & release the entire website application including all the backend logic no matter how small the change - this to ensure you didn't break something in the process.

 In a demanding and ever-changing retail landscape where customer expectations were continually changing and where rapid experimentation was becoming increasingly important, these systems massively constrained us.
 If it hadn’t been for the huge investment we had at the time, we wouldn’t have got very far.
 We had to build what the vendor platforms didn’t cater for.

 APIs power the digital apps

-After completing a digital transformation on to new vendor technology we were operating two e-commerce platforms, running the UK site on IBM Websphere Commerce 7 and the international sites on Demandware (now Salesforce Commerce Cloud).
+After completing a digital transformation on to new vendor technology we were operating two e-commerce platforms, one for UK and one for Europe.
+Both didn't have native APIs at the time.

 There were a dozen or so digital experiences that depended on the APIs being present from in store kiosks to the mobile consumer apps.
 These all needed a way to get at data that was locked in the e-commerce platform and checkout and purchase product.